Book your demo today

 Can AI understand legal nuances?

 Some AI tools struggle with bespoke provisions and jurisdiction-specific phrasing because it lacks context.
-The bst tools narrow this gap by applying your playbooks, recognising governing law, grounding suggestions in approved precedents, and showing short rationales for each redline in Word.
+The best tools narrow this gap by applying your playbooks, recognising governing law, grounding suggestions in approved precedents, and showing short rationales for each redline in Word.
 That makes the system context-aware and auditable, while final judgement remains with you.

 Challenges in contextual and complex language